testdouble/csharp-testing-example/GildedRose/README.md

 This project is meant to be used to work on the [Gilded Rose kata](https://github.com/testdouble/contributing-tests/wiki/Gilded-Rose-Kata).
-It comes pre-configured with Xunit, and Moq.
+It comes pre-configured with xUnit, and Moq.

 ```
 .